ibm-cloud-docs/vpc/vpc-regions.md

 {: #log-in-to-a-specific-region-using-the-cli}
 {: cli}

 When you log in to {{site.data.keyword.cloud}}, you can specify a region or choose it later.
 For example, to log in to the global API endpoint in the Dallas (`us-south`) region directly, run the following commands.
-These commands vary according to whether you have a federated account (SSO) or a non-federated account.
+These commands vary according to whether you have a federated account (SSO) or a nonfederated account.

 For a federated account,